medic/cht-docs/content/en/building/reference/app-settings/transitions.md

   }
 ```

-### Accept patient reports
+## accept_patient_reports

 Allow reporting about patient and place centric workflows by
-- validating the report,
+- validating the report
-- assigning the relevant subject (patient or place) to the report if a registration with the given shortcode (patient_id or place_id) exists,
+- assigning the relevant subject (patient or place) to the report if a registration with the given shortcode (patient_id or place_id) exists
-- clearing messages on the registration, and
+- clearing messages on the registration
-- generating response messages on the report.
+- generating response messages on the report

-#### Example
+##### Example

 ```json
 "transitions": {